"Geniusly funny and surprisingly heart-warming"

 The only negative thing we can think of about this series is that it might make it even more difficult to make a rock-solid third season.
 Because we shouldn't be silly, that's what's coming when you see this.
 Until then, enjoy this season!

-Production: FBO
+Production FBO

-Writers: Jelle De Beule &
+Writers Jelle De Beule & Rik Verheye

-Director: Jelle Gordyn
+Director Jelle Gordyn

-Producer: Peter Ceustermans
+Producer Peter Ceustermans